apptainer/apptainer-admindocs/configfiles.rst

-Most of the configuration options are set using the file ``singularity.conf`` that defines the global configuration for {Singularity} across the entire system.
-Using this file, system administrators can influence the behavior of {Singularity} and restrict the functionality that users can access.
-As a security measure, for ``setuid`` installations of {Singularity}, ``singularity.conf`` must be owned by root and must not be writable by users or {Singularity} will refuse to run.
+Most of the configuration options are set using the file ``singularity.conf`` that defines the global configuration for {Project} across the entire system.
+Using this file, system administrators can influence the behavior of {Project} and restrict the functionality that users can access.
+As a security measure, for ``setuid`` installations of {Project}, ``singularity.conf`` must be owned by root and must not be writable by users or {Project} will refuse to run.
 This is not the case for ``non-setuid`` installations that will only ever execute with user privilege and thus do not require such limitations.